 What does an A&S Peer Advisor do?

-- Attends two short training and professional development sessions (one in April, one on Tuesday, August 21).
+- Attends two short training and professional development sessions (one in April, one during August orientation).

 - Reaches out to their group of no more than 12 advisees via email in June, and begins answering questions about Cornell/the College of Arts and Sciences as necessary.

 - Continues to be available for questions via email throughout the summer.

 - Meets with their group of advisees during August orientation.

 - Is available during the fall semester to meet with new students for two follow-up meetings (timing is flexible).